Carceral-Ecologies/Carceral-OSHA-Data/README.md

 2. Iterative study design with stakeholders
 3. Data analysis of datasets that may cast light on the environmental conditions of prisons, jail, and detention centers.

-It is the third compenent that has likely led you here.
+It is the third component that has likely led you here.
 We are managing our work flow through the [issues](https://github.com/Carceral-Ecologies/Carceral-ECHO-data/issues) function.
 Thats probably the best place to start contributing.

+## About - The OSHA Project

+This portion of the project is working on component three above, specifically extracting data from the Occupational Safety and Health Administration (OSHA) to cast light on conditions within prisons, jails, and other carceral facilities.
+This repo provides code that identifies carceral facilities within OSHA data for specific years, merges multiple OSHA data files into one dataset, provides tools for data cleaning (with a specific focus on facility name cleaning), and subsets the data by state (specifically California).
+The code results in a dataset of OSHA inspections and violations data for carceral facilities in California whose case was resolved after 2009.

+This code may provide significant guidance for others who wish to build a similar dataset of OSHA inspections and violations.
+The steps here could serve as a guide for others who want to subset data to specific years or states or who want to subset data to other industries more broadly.

+Additionally, we are building a [Wiki](https://github.com/Carceral-Ecologies/Carceral-OSHA-Data/wiki) which provides guidance on obtaining OSHA data, data quality issues, and a data dictionary.

 ## Organization of files
 Each script represents a stage in the data cleaning or analysis process.
 This section details the order in which to run the files.
 The OSHA_Data.Rproj is the project file.